 11In addition, population geneticists argue that the reduced genetic diversity associated with the founder effect is due not only to the subset sampling of alleles from parental colonies but also to a stronger force of "genetic drift" that operates on the new colonies over time.
 Genetic drift arises from the fundamental tendency of the frequency of any allele in an inbreeding population to vary randomly across generations as a result of random statistical sampling errors alone (i.e., the chance production of a few more or less progeny carrying the relevant allele).
 Thus, given the inherent "memoryless" (Markovian) property of allelic frequencies across generations as well as the absence of mutation and natural selection, the process ultimately leads to either a 0% or a 100% representation of the allele in the population (Griffiths et al., 2000).
-Moreover, since random sampling errors are more prevalent in circumstances where the law of large numbers is less applicable, genetic drift is more pronounced in smaller populations, thereby allowing this phenomenon to play a significant role in the founder effect.
+Moreover, since random sampling errors are more prevalent in circumstances in population genetics (e.g., Prugnolle et al., 2005; Ramachandran et al., 2005; Wang et al., 2007) have found strong empirical evidence in support of this prediction.12